CanDIG/go-model-service/README.md

 Dredd can use the `swagger.yml` api definitions to run automated testing on the API.
 It uses `example` headings defined in the swagger file to generate its input bodies and parameters.

 It can be helpful to only populate the examples with the required fields, to check that all non-required fields are handled properly for possible nil pointers.

+### Docker
+Docker containerizes processes so that they can be run in predictable environments, and minimize interference with the host environment.
+See the [Docker tutorial](https://docker-curriculum.com/) and [Dockerfile reference](https://docs.docker.com/engine/reference/builder/#add) for more information.

+Docker Compose automates the building of these containers.
+See the [tutorial](https://docs.docker.com/compose/gettingstarted/) and [reference](https://docs.docker.com/compose/compose-file/) documentation.

+It is common to run `docker` and `docker-compose` commands as `sudo`, because the socket used by the Docker daemon is owned by the `root` user.
+There is a noteworthy downside to running  commands as `sudo`: environment variables are not kept by default.
+This especially causes problems when building go services, which often depend upon the `$GOPATH` environment variable.

+There are two solutions to this issue.
+1) Always run sudo with the `-E` option (ie. `sudo -E <command>`) to explicitly preserve environment variables.
+2) Create a user group to act as `root` when docker is run, as detailed [here](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
+Be sure to read about the [security consequences](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface) in advance of doing this!